Cockatoos don't fly in formation.

 Swap-Bot: Scattergories 'E' Round 15

-Postmakred: Phoenix, Arizona; November 2024
+Postmarked: Phoenix, Arizona; November 2024

 Emperor Penguin, Aptenodytes forsteri

 In large, tightly packed groups, these penguins take turns entering the warm center to shelter from the icy winds.
-In order to keep the chicks especially cozy, the eggs are kept inside the father's pouch.
+In order to keep the chicks especailly cozy, the eggs are kept inside the father's pouch.
 The mother lays only one egg each year, then returns for two months to the sea.

 Swap-Bot: November 2024 Postcard Swap International